davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 })
 ```

+Some additional notes:

+- you can use relative or absolute paths, but **not** [aliases](https://nuxt.com/docs/4.x/api/nuxt-config#alias), as Nuxt has not yet run so won't be able to resolve them
-Note that c12 can also extend from [packages and repos](https://nuxt.com/docs/getting-started/layers#usage) – but for the sake of this article, I'm only covering folders.
+- c12 can also extend from [packages and repos](https://nuxt.com/docs/getting-started/layers#usage) – but for the sake of this article, I'm only covering folders

 ## Nuxt concerns